casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/monitoring-events.md

 The URL to consume the `FinalitySignature` event is `http://<HOST>:9999/events/sigs`.

-The `FinalitySignature` event is emitted,  whenever a new [finality](/glossary/B/#block-finality) signature is received.
+The `FinalitySignature` event is emitted whenever a new [finality](/glossary/B/#block-finality) signature is received.

 The following example contains the JSON representation of the `FinalitySignature` event structure.